Art Dubai: Art Dubai Modern

-Residents

-Art Dubai presented its first edition of Residents, a four-week residency programme hosted by the fair, in March 2018.
-Through this programme-cum-gallery section, multidisciplinary gallery artists from all over the world are invited to the UAE to create new works, in fully equipped Dubai and Abu Dhabi studio spaces, inspired by their experiences in the UAE.
-The artists' selection of works are displayed in a special exhibition area at the fair.
-The 2019 edition of Residents focused exclusively on Latin America.
+Art Dubai Digital

+The first edition of Art Dubai Digital, curated by Chris Fussner, occurred in 2022 in response to growing recognition of the value of artworks created with digital technology.
+The second edition in 2023 was curated by Clara Che Wei Peh and the 2024 edition was curated by Auronda Scalera and Alfredo Cramerotti.
+The 2025 edition was curated by Gonzalo Herrero Delicado under the theme After the Technological Sublime which presented works exploring how artists are using digital mediums to address global pressing issues, with a focus on climate change.

+Notable artists that have been exhibited at Art Dubai Digital include Krista Kim, Ouchhh Studio, Primavera De Filippi, Rafael Lozano-Hemmer, Manfred Mohr, Sougwen Chung, Refik Anadol and Jonathan Monaghan.

 Bawwaba

 Art Dubai 2019 saw the launch of Bawwaba, a unique gallery section, located within the main gallery halls.
-The section featured projects by individual artists or galleries, located in or focused on the Middle East, Africa, Central and South Asia as well as Latin America.
+The section featured projects by individual artists or galleries, located in or focused on the Middle East, Africa, Central and South Asia and Latin America.

 The inaugural edition of Bawwaba was curated by French-Cameroonian curator Élise Atangana, and focused on highly conceptual works including videos, installations and murals.
 The section aims to give visitors a curated reading of the Global South, acting, as its name suggests, as a gateway to current artistic developments from these regions.

 The Global Art Forum

 The Global Art Forum is the largest annual arts conference in the Middle East and Asia and takes place every year at Art Dubai.
-The conference features live talks, panel discussions and performances by regional and international thought leaders, artists, curators and writers.
-Previous speakers include high-profile figures such as Hans Ulrich Obrist, Michael Stipe and Christo.
+The conference features live talks, panel discussions and performances by regional and international thought leaders, artists, curators and writers such as Hans Ulrich Obrist, Michael Stipe and Christo.
 In 2018, the Global Art Forum was co-directed by Noah Raford and Marlies Wirth with Commissioner Shumon Basar and held under the title 'I Am Not a Robot', focusing on the timely theme of power, paranoia and potentials of automation.
 The 2019 iteration of Global Art Forum, on the theme "The School is a Factory?", was organized by Commissioner Shumon Basar, with Victoria Camblin and Fawz Kabra as co-directors.